South Florida Bible College & Theological Seminary

 South Florida Bible College & Theological Seminary (SFBC or SFBC&TS) is a private Christian bible college and seminary in Deerfield Beach, Florida.
 It offers undergraduate degrees and graduate degrees.
+In 2024, the Seminary had 743 students and offered four Masters courses.

 History

-South Florida Bible College & Theological Seminary was founded by Dr. Joseph Guadagnino in 1985 while he was the pastor of Christian Love Fellowship in Deerfield Beach.
+South Florida Bible College & Theological Seminary was founded by Joseph Guadagnino in 1985 while he was the pastor of Christian Love Fellowship in Deerfield Beach.
 Bob Boutwell served as chairman of the board from 1985 until 2016.
 Marv Wilson is presently chairman of the board.

 In 2013, the university became fully accredited under the Association for Biblical Higher Education (ABHE).

-Dr. Joseph Guadagnino was the president of the college until 2016.
+Joseph Guadagnino was the president of the college until 2016.
 He presided over the institution when it received its initial accreditation in 2012.
 He is now Chancellor.
 Guadagnino was a pastor for over 25 years.
 During his presidency, enrollment remained about 75–100 students.
 The school moved in 2011 and to its present building in the fall of 2017.
 The university has expanded from about 75 students in 2014 to over 500 in 2017.
-Dr. Mary Drabik, formerly vice president, is the current president of the college.
+Mary Drabik, formerly vice president, is the current president of the college in 2024.
 Josiah Stephan, the grandson of Guadagnino, is vice president.